Brucellosis: UK

-Mainland Britain has been free of brucellosis since 1979, although there have been episodic re-introductions since.
+Mainland Britain has been free of brucellosis since 1979, although there have been episodic reintroductions since.
 The last outbreak of brucellosis in Great Britain was in cattle in Cornwall in 2004.
 Northern Ireland was declared officially brucellosis-free in 2015.

 New Zealand

 Brucellosis in New Zealand is limited to sheep (B. ovis).
 The country is free of all other species of Brucella.